 Balanced ventilation combined with a heat pump for recovery

 Another way to get more ventilation air into your house is to use a ventilation system that has a built-in heat pump.
 I’ll call it a heat pump ventilator.
 Instead of a heat exchanger core as the ERV has, this device uses the heat pump to transfer heat between the air streams.
 Currently, you have two options in North America for this kind of ventilator: the CERV-2 by Build Equinox and the PentaCare V12 by Minotair.

 The heat pump gives this device the ability to do heating, cooling, and dehumidification.
 They don’t provide much heating and cooling capacity since their main purpose is to provide clean air.
 The CERV-2 has a heating and cooling capacity of about 3,000 BTU per hour.
 The PentaCare V12 provides about 6,000 BTU per hour of heating capacity and 11,000 BTU per hour of cooling capacity.

-Another difference between an ERV and a heat pump ventilator is that heat pump ventilators also recirculate air in the house to provide more filtration, heating, cooling, or dehumidification.
+Another difference between an ERV and a heat pump ventilator is that heat pump ventilators also recirculate air in the house to provide more filtration, heating, cooling, or dehumidification of the indoor air.
 This combination of ventilation and filtration with high-MERV filters can provide another level of cleaning the air.
 Both are important.

 The heat pump ventilator eliminates some of the penalties associated with ventilating at higher rates: comfort and durability.
 But unlike the passive heat exchanger in an ERV, the heat pump does use energy.
 The heat pump ventilator, as a result, will cost a bit more to run than an efficient ERV but you should see lower ventilation costs than with exhaust-only or supply-only ventilation systems.